darkeclipz/opengl-game-engine/README.md

  * Mouse handling for a 'FPS style' camera.
  * Mouse scrolling for zooming.
  * A single light with Phong shading.
+ * Materials with an ambient, diffuse, and specular color.

 It currently renders 10 different cubes, which come from the same geometry, which is changed with the model matrix before rendering.